-Think of it this way: if a teacher charges $10 for a beginner lesson, and has 100 students, that’s $1,000.
-If only 25 of those 100 beginner students keep with the guitar until they become experienced, that’s a massive drop in that teacher’s income.
+Think of it this way: if guitar teachers charge $10 for a beginner lesson, and has 100 students, that’s $1,000.
+If only 25 of those 100 beginner students keep with the music until they become experienced, that’s a massive drop in that teacher’s income.

 Other things you can pay for as you go along.

 The instructions and ability to take lessons online are cool if that’s how you like to learn.

 For me, one of my favorite features is the jam tracks.
 I guess this feature is pretty squarely aimed at intermediate and experienced guitarists.